Quasi-isometry classification of right-angled Artin groups II: several infinite out cases: Introduction

-The previous quasi-isometry classification results of RAAG's fall into two classes with strong contrast in their conclusions. \cite{behrstock2008quasi} identifies a class of RAAG's whose quasi-isometry type does not depend on the defining graph, while \cite{MR2421136} identifies another class of RAAG's such that two RAAG's in this class are quasi-isometric if and only if they are isomorphic.
+The previous quasi-isometric classification results of RAAGs fall into two classes with strong contrast in their conclusions. \cite{behrstock2008quasi} identifies a class of RAAGs whose quasi-isometry types do not depend on the defining graphs, while \cite{MR2421136} identifies another class of RAAGs such that two RAAGs in this class are quasi-isometric if and only if they are isomorphic.
 Higher dimensional generalizations of these two cases are in \cite{MR2727658} and \cite{raagqi1} respectively.
-We intent to understand this strong contrast by \textquotedblleft interpolating\textquotedblright\ between these two cases.
-And the classes of RAAG's discussed in this paper sever as an initial step towards this goal.
+We intend to understand this strong contrast by \textquotedblleft interpolating\textquotedblright\ between these two cases.
+The classes of RAAGs discussed in this paper serve as an initial step towards this goal.